Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty or the ~10% who were, from time to time (though some more than others) absolutely crazy.

 ___
+June 9

+A few thoughts (by myself and others) about knowledge and inquiry:

+“The highest levels of consciousness are wordless.”
+Charles Simic

+Baggini:
+It is easy to slide from the justified belief that nothing can he known for certain to the deeply sceptical conclusion that nothing is really known at all.
+Some find this thrilling.
+But it is also toxic since it leaves us with no reason to believe anything and so no basis upon which to act.
+Fortunately, there is a fatal flaw in the sceptical challenge: it makes an unreasonable demand and then complains that it can't be met.
+If knowledge has to be 'beyond all doubt, nothing could ever pass the test.
+However unlikely it is, you can't rule out that the world is a hallucination, a simulation, a dream.

+John Searle: I don’t take skepticism seriously.

+'Tir gan teanga, tir gan anam': a land without a language is a land without a soul.
+(Irish saying)

+Paraphrasing Maureen MoGovern, 'Never use someone else’s impairment as a metaphor for your ignorance.'

+Paris beckons—an international hub (on and off) for more than 100 years.
+Quelles Belles Époques!

+..and one more thing:

+?Question everything?
+___
 June 7

 Although "the heaventree of stars (are) hung with humid nightblue fruit," (JJUlysses), the east coast sky is socked in with products of combustion from the Canadian wildfires.
 I wonder if, in the world correction/protecting/reacting ttself, the smoke clouds are blocking the sun a bit (it has been cooler these last few days...in other words in some ways righting a wrong.
 Global warming countered (in part) by resultant wildfires which emit a 'shield' of smoke.